Bias-Buccaneers/bb1-img-recognition/datasheet.md

 Each instance has been annotated for approximate gender, age range, and skin tone following generalized best practices (Eg. We chose to avoid "race" and instead used "skin tone" following the [Monk Skin Tone scale](https://blog.google/products/search/monk-skin-tone-scale/)).

-Over the course of 8 days, 10 human annotators completed tagging on the data set, with transparent instructions across each annotation type (including examples of Monk skin tone scale).
+Over the course of two weeks, 10 human annotators completed tagging on the data set, with transparent instructions across each annotation type (including examples of Monk skin tone scale).
 100% of the dataset was further reviewed by a second annotator.
 To further reduce potential errors, images that produced conflicting annotations by reviewers were set aside.
+As a third and final step, the Technical Program Manager in charge of the auditing process by reviewing a 2.5% random sample of labels to ensure quality of final annotations.

 ### Is any information missing from individual instances?
 If so, please provide a description, explaining why this information is missing (e.g., because it was unavailable).
 This does not include intentionally removed information, but might include, e.g., redacted text.